One size does not fit all when you have no stomach!

 - When times are tough, remember that things are likely to improve over time.
 Think of your progress in terms of one month or three month periods of time.
 Day by day things may be up and down, hopefully with more ups than downs.
 Go with the flow.
 Do things that help keep your spirits up.

 - Stock the fridge with things you can eat and are easy to prepare.
 If you are in a household with others, mark your territory in the fridge and pantry.

-- Keloids are raised, often reddish scars.
+- Keloids scars are raised and often reddish scars.
 If your scar turned out this way following surgery and you aren't liking it, don't fret.
 Often times a simple steroid injection treatment performed by a dermatologist will resolve the problem.
 Give it a year following surgery to see how things shake out.